KhalilGorsan/Navigation-Udacity-Deep-RL-project/README.md

 ```
 Environment
 --------------------------------------------------------------------------------
-For this project, you will train an agent to navigate (and collect bananas!) in a large,
+In this project, we will train an agent to navigate (and collect bananas!) in a large,
 square world.
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is
 provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as